stockhuman/tpw-data/organisations/crimethinc.md

 ## Funding

 ## Scoring
 Articles on CrimethInc have no attribution, and no masthead exists, given the nature of the collective.
 By virtue of this arrangement, editorial decisions are opaque.
-As such it scores a zero in editorial transparency.
+As such it scores a `0` in editorial transparency.